-Each agent's current observation at timestep $t$ is divided into two parts.
-Here, we take agent $i$ as an example.
-The first part of the observation consists of thirty-one 2D matrices.
-Following methodologies from previous research~\cite{wang2023scrimp}, where four matrices represent the actual/projected positions of hard obstacles, other agents, observable agents' goals, and agent $i$'s own goal.
-Additionally, there are four binary matrices representing the shortest paths of agent $i$, calculated by the Dijkstra algorithm without considering other agents and soft obstacles.
-Another map that helps guide agent $i$ closer to its goal is the \textit{SIPPS map}, which represents all vertices traversed by agent $i$'s SIPPS path $\hat{p}_i$ (computed only at the beginning of the re-planning task) during $t-15$ to $t+15$.
-To motivate MARL agents to refer to the SIPPS paths while allowing necessary detours to avoid collisions, we introduce an off-route penalty $ro$, that is where $\alpha$ is a predefined hyperparameter, $v_t^{i}$ is the position of agent $i$ at timestep $t$, $v$ represents all vertices contained in the SIPPS map of agent $i$.
+\paragraph{2.
+Reference path} To better guide agent $i$ closer to its goal, we introduce the \textit{SIPPS map}, which represents all cells traversed by agent $i$'s SIPPS path $\hat{p}_i$ (computed only at the beginning of the replanning task) during timesteps $t-15$ to $t+15$.
+To motivate agents to refer to the SIPPS paths while allowing necessary detours to avoid collisions, we define an off-route penalty $ro_t^i$:

+where $\alpha$ is a predefined hyperparameter, $c$ represents all cells contained in the SIPPS map of agent $i$.

+\paragraph{3.
+Avoid collisions} To avoid collisions with hard and soft obstacles (with known paths), we further introduce \textit{future path maps of soft obstacles}, and an \textit{occupancy duration map} along with its complementary \textit{blank duration map}.
+The future path maps, comprising nine matrices, represent the positions of soft obstacles from $t$ to $t+8$.
+The occupancy duration map denotes the ratio of time a cell will be occupied by obstacles to the predefined episode termination length, while the blank duration map reflects the ratio of time a cell will remain obstacle-free.